 Objectives of Operating System

-An Operating System has a special program which controls the execution of application programs.
-OS acts as an intermediary among applications and the hardware components.
+An operating system consists of a special program that controls the execution of the application program.
+The OS acts as an intermediary between applications and hardware components.
 OS can be thought of as having three objectives.
 These are:

 - Convenience: It makes a computer more suitable to use.